Jim Morphesis: Biography

 Jim Morphesis, received a Bachelor of Fine Arts degree (BFA) from the Tyler School of Art of Temple University in 1970 and earned his Master of Fine Arts (MFA) from the California Institute of the Arts in 1972.
 “In art school and immediately after, he made Minimalist work occasionally employing a crucifix form.”
 Art critic, Peter Clothier described the nature of Jim Morphesis's early paintings: ”His early work was characterized by its brooding, dramatic strength, its juxtaposition of structural formality with expressive intensity, its crusty, abstract surfaces which always seemed to reveal less than they concealed."

 In 2012, Michael Duncan, independent art curator and critic wrote,“Morphesis’s breakthrough actually came at the end of the 1970s with his use of more overt religious and figurative imagery.”
 “Later, bodies of the 1980s work became more sculptural, with crucifix forms used as central structures of layered reliefs.”

 Art historian and curator, Peter Selz, PhD stated: “Since the 1980s, Jim Morphesis has been one of the most influential members of the expressionist art movement in Los Angeles” “As strong examples of Los Angeles Neo-Expressionism, Morphesis’s works of the 1980s rank alongside those of Carlos Almaraz, David Amico, Gronk, Roger Herman, Margaret Nielson, and Joyce Trieman.
 Like those artists, Morphesis has used painting as a vehicle for dramatic personal statements.

+Collections (selection)

 Morphesis has had over 42 solo exhibitions and is in numerous museum collections including: